That-Dev-Girl-Sites/jhalabi.com/_posts/2014-12-03-how-to-write-code-kid-edition.md

 redirect_from: "/blog/how-to-write-code-kid-edition"
 categories:
   - development
+excerpt: I was recently asked to do some research on how to teach an 8-year old about mobile app development.
 ---

 I was recently asked to do some research on how to teach an 8-year old about mobile app development.
 This made me happy on a bunch of levels.
 This kid is interested in something that is pretty complicated for adults.  _And_ she’s a girl.
 Not to go into gender issues here, but this fact made me even happier.
 Women in STEM are still so grossly under-represented it is ridiculous.